 The Velvet Underground’s legacy feels almost nonexistent.
 It is rarely discussed outside the band’s discography, but it holds enough to warrant closer attention.
 Yes, The Velvet Underground’s first two records kickstarted numerous genres, from noise rock to drone.
 And The Velvet Underground doesn’t innovate so obviously as The Velvet Underground & Nico and White Light/White Heat.
 But just like those albums, there is so much that is born here.
 Dream pop, slowcore, alt-country, and ambient pop are documented for the first time, 20 years before they’d actually bear fruit.

 After this record, The Velvet Underground would go on to record a much more accessible album, one that you can shout along to: Loaded.
 And the transition from The Velvet Underground to Loaded feels as natural as the move from Nico to White Light did.
 Loaded beefs this record up; it gives it muscles, a larger voice box and riotous energy.
 A few songs on The Velvet Underground jam, but Loaded rocks.

-So what worth does The Velvet Underground even have anymore?
+So what worth does the self-titled Velvet Underground LP even have anymore?
 It’s not the most experimental, but it’s also not the most conventional.
 It has the fewest signature songs, and it’s perhaps the least notable of the four Lou Reed-era Velvet Underground records.
 In this solitude, you can hear what makes The Velvet Underground great.
 It’s the album with the least amount of baggage.
 It’s the Velvet Underground album that you can claim as your own.
 It isn’t owned by its history or its reputation because it has none.
 It’s yours.